 Accuracy of dose-averaged LET calculation for sharp peaks.
 The dose-averaged LET calculation for light ions in RayStation has limited accuracy when describing peaks with widths on the order of one millimeter, and RayStation may underestimate the value.
-An example is the steeply peaked dose-averaged LET from a single Bragg Peak.
-The user is encouraged to be extra careful when evaluating dose-averaged LET for such sharp features.
+An example is the steeply peaked dose-averaged LET from a single Bragg Peak, The user is encouraged to be extra careful when evaluating dose-averaged LET for such sharp features.

-dose-averaged LET computation.
+No lateral dependence of the mixed radiation field for RBE weighted dose and dose-averaged LET computation.
 The distribution of primary particles and fragments in a voxel only depends on the water equivalent depth and not on the distance to the central axis of the field.
 This may cause errors in areas of the field where the distribution of primary particles and fragments is different to where there is a lateral equilibrium in the mixed radiation field, for example, outside of the field, within a small field, or at the edge of a larger field.